 One of the panicked images a la Edvard Munch's famous "The Scream" painting could work here.

 If things turn from panic to full-blown fear there's always this guy.

 OK.
 You've calmed down and are thinking about your next tax filing steps.
 There's still time and the software, which you're using at no cost thanks to Free File, will walk you through this.
 The online partnership between the Internal Revenue Service and the tax software industry remains available through the Oct.
 15 filing extension deadline.

-But that soon turns to confusion.
+But that fear soon turns to confusion.
 Does anyone really, truly understand all these dang tax rules, requirements and exceptions?

 Then you remember all those medical costs, both from the birth of the baby and general illness during the tax year.
-Those expenditures might make it more tax worthwhile to itemize instead of claiming the standard deduction.
+Those expenditures might make it more tax worthwhile to itemize instead of claiming the TCJA increased standard deduction.

 And she made sure you did so while following all the tax laws and IRS rules.

 Just a joke … or maybe not: OK, this is just for tax entertainment purposes on World Emoji Day.
 But it might be worth considering.

 The emojis I used for this post — and I'm sure you can think of many more tax instances in which to use these and hundreds of others — are already existing icons.